 In addition, this office can connect you to other resources on campus.
 The Frost Research Center provides survey research services and data analysis.
 The Office of Sponsored Research helps faculty identify possible sources of funding as well as craft and revise grant proposals.
 Van Wylen Library supports scholarship with an extensive in-house collection and online databases.

 We are always eager to connect with members of Hope's community and beyond about issues related to scholarship and research.
-Email our office or the Associate Dean for Research and Scholarship directly.

 Hope by the Numbers